-Real estate investors who plan to generate tourism rent income from their property should check the market beforehand since many places in Spain are saturated with them.
+Real estate investors who plan to generate tourism rent income from their Spanish property should do as much research about regions before buying since many places in Spain are saturated with them.
 Additionally, find out if there are any local, regional, and country-wide restrictions on tourism lets.

-The Spanish government introduced laws to protect purchasers of off-plan properties because, previously, developers went bankrupt, and people were left paying a mortgage for a non-existent property.
-Therefore, if buying an off-plan property, only use developers in Spain who have bank guarantees.
-This will protect your deposit and staged payments if the construction does not finish.
+The Spanish government introduced laws to protect purchasers of off-plan properties because developers previously went bankrupt, and people were left to pay a mortgage for a non-existent property.
+Therefore, if buying an off-plan property, only use developers in Spain who has bank guarantees.
+This will protect your deposit and staged payments if construction does not finish.

 12: NIE number and Bank Account

-Many people think finding a property is the first step of the buying process in Spain.
+Many people think finding a property is the first step in Spain’s buying process.
 However, it isn’t.
 For a smoother and quicker purchase, get your NIE number first.
 This is a foreign identification tax number.
-Also, open a bank account to ensure a Spanish paper trail of all payments and pay future bills.
+Also, open a Spanish bank account to ensure a paper trail of all payments and costs involved and to pay future bills.

 13: Local Research

 Some foreigners buy property where they have holidayed for years.
 However, vacationing and being a property owner are two different things.
-Do local research on property values and amenities and pre-empt any situations, such as paying the electric bill and property taxes.
+Do local research on property values, urban planning records and amenities and pre-empt any situations, such as paying the electric bill and property taxes.

 Also, About Property in Spain

-Property Buying Process: If you want to know how to buy a property in Spain, rest assured of a straightforward procedure.
-Experts say buying a property is highly stressful, so purchasing a home overseas naturally makes buyers nervous.
-However, research, the best knowledge, and taking your time goes a long way in making buying easier.
+Property Buying Process: If you want to know more about the purchasing process in Spain, rest assured of a straightforward procedure.
+Experts say buying a property is highly stressful, so property purchasing overseas naturally makes buyers nervous.
+However, research, the best knowledge, and taking your time go a long way in making the buying process easier.
 This guide and article explain everything.

-Contact Us: We are Spot Blue International real estate agents, and we have helped hundreds of buyers purchase houses in Spain.
-Contact us today and talk with an agent about any more questions about the pitfalls of buying property in Spain.
-Otherwise, you might also like to browse our portfolio of apartments and villas in many different areas of Spain.
+Contact Us: We are Spot Blue International real estate agents, and we have helped hundreds of buyers conduct satisfactory property research in Spain.
+Contact us today and talk with our locally based property experts about the many pitfalls of buying property in Spain.
+Otherwise, do your property research on our portfolio of apartments and villas in many different areas of Spain.
 Each listing contains everything, including price, location, home features and how to arrange property viewings in Spain.